bigtoga/Examples/Cloud - Azure/AZ-500/01 - Manage identity and access (30-35%)/21 - Azure AD Connect.md

 PTA protects your on-premises accounts against brute force password attacks in the cloud.

 ✔️ This feature can be configured without using a federation service so that any organization, regardless of size, can implement a hybrid identity solution.
 Pass-through authentication is not only for user sign-in but allows an organization to use other Azure AD features, such as password management, role-based access control, published applications, and conditional access policies.

-# Federation
-Password writeback provides:

-Enforcement of on-premises Active Directory password policies.
-When a user resets their password, it is checked to ensure it meets your on-premises Active Directory policy before committing it to that directory.
-This review includes checking the history, complexity, age, password filters, and any other password restrictions that you have defined in local Active Directory.

-Zero-delay feedback.
-Password writeback is a synchronous operation.
-Your users are notified immediately if their password did not meet the policy or could not be reset or changed for any reason.

-Supports password changes from the access panel and Office 365.
-When federated or password hash synchronized users come to change their expired or non-expired passwords, those passwords are written back to your local Active Directory environment.

-Supports password writeback when an admin resets them from the Azure portal.
-Whenever an admin resets a user’s password in the Azure portal, if that user is federated or password hash synchronized, the password is written back to on-premises.
-This functionality is currently not supported in the Office admin portal.

-Doesn’t require any inbound firewall rules.
-Password writeback uses an Azure Service Bus relay as an underlying communication channel.
-All communication is outbound over port 443.

-✔️ To use SSPR you must have already configured Azure AD Connect in your environment.

 # Azure Active Directory External Identities Decision Tree